-- When In hallways, bathrooms, yards or other shared spaces where children may encounter staff and children from other cohorts. - During times where physical distancing is relaxed. - When in public spaces, for example, when walking to a nearby park or outside the program at drop-off. - When a child is ill and waiting to be picked up (and is not asleep). - Face masks must be removed for naps. - Avoid excluding children and youth or disciplining them for not wearing a facemask.
+- When in hallways, bathrooms, or other shared spaces - During times when physical distancing is relaxed. - When in public spaces, for example, when walking to a nearby park - When a child is ill and waiting to be picked up (and is not asleep). - Face masks must be removed for naps.

+• Avoid excluding children and youth or disciplining them for not wearing a facemask.
 Continue to encourage and remind them to wear their face covering.
 A child who refuses to wear face mask at home may be more willing to wear a face mask in a setting where others are consistently wearing them.